smnhs/vimrc/README.md

 ### Entering Command Mode
 Normally you need to tip ':' to enter the command mode.
-`nnoremap ; :` maps ';' to ':' and you.
+`nnoremap ; :`
+maps ';' to ':'.
 Now enter the command mode either with ':' or ';'.
 This saves pressing the shift key for my keyboard layout.
 But you can map it to whatever fits for you.

 ### Line Numbers
 Turn line numbers on: